zgoda/devlog/docs/index.rst

 Please note this application does not strive to be neither complete nor even working.
 Although it's just a playground, the `application is deployed <https://devlog.zgodowie.org>`_ and can be seen live.
-Changes are deployed with every tag.
+Changes are deployed at least with every tag but usually more often.

 Why that?
 I already have a pet project that I use on daily basis, the `Brewlog project <https://github.com/zgoda/brewlog>`_.
 It's running fine but I